SESYNC-ci/model-lang-lesson/docs/_slides/lm.md

 ---
-editor_options:
-  chunk_output_type: console
 ---

-## Linear models
+## Linear Models

 The formula requires a response variable left of a `~` and any number of predictors to its right.

 | Formula      | Description                    |
 | `y ~ a`      | constant and one predictor     |